 Initiating Developing Performing Summative Assessments Summative assessments are not always clearly aligned to essential knowledge and skills and may not assess higher order thinking skills.
 Students are given multiple opportunities to demonstrate success in some courses/learning experiences, but this practice varies widely in the school/district.
 In most learning experiences, students demonstrate their learning in the same way, with little flexibility or choice in assessment methods.
 The school/district uses some common assessments in grade levels or courses.
 Assessments are aligned to learning standards and emphasize higher order thinking skills for students.
+Summative assessments are organized within a comprehensive local assessment system that is articulated and understood by teachers, students, and parents.
 All students, in all learning experiences, have multiple opportunities to demonstrate success and are given choices in how they demonstrate their learning.
 Summative assessments follow common scoring criteria and are based on the transfer of knowledge and skills to novel performance tasks.
 Students have a role in designing performance tasks and have a clear understanding of scoring criteria, enabling student choice and direction in demonstrating learning.
+Students are guided within the district's local assessment system, ensuring high quality results from summative assessments in line with common expectations.
 When students are unsuccessful on summative assessments, teachers and students treat the assessments as formative, providing reteaching and reassessment where necessary.

 Formative Assessments All students generally complete the same practice work, regardless of their knowledge and skill.
 Formative assessments are included in academic reports of student learning due to a belief that students will only do work that is graded.
 Teachers sometimes adjust instruction based on formative results, but some express uncertainty about how to make these adjustments.
-In some cases, the connection between the summative assessment and formative assessment is unclear.
-Formative assessments are used for practice and feedback and do not impact a student's academic report.
+In some cases, the connection between the summative assessment tasks and formative assessment opportunities is unclear.
+Formative assessments are used for practice and feedback, but do not impact a student's academic report.
 All teachers use formative assessment results to make adjustments to class instruction and offer students choices in formative assessments, tailoring practice work to different student needs.
-There is clear alignment between summative assessment tasks and scoring criteria and the formative work students complete.
+There is clear alignment between summative assessment tasks and scoring criteria and the formative work students complete with the local assessment system.
 Students select from a variety of formative assessment strategies to practice essential knowledge and skills, with support and guidance from educators.
 Students and teachers revise instructional and learning strategies based on formative assessment results.
-Students and teachers examine summative assessments, exemplars, and scoring guides and plan formative assessment practice based on where students are in relation to learning goals.
+Students and teachers examine summative assessments, exemplars, and scoring guides and plan formative assessment practice based on where students are in relation to learning goals, supporting understanding of and success within the local assessment system.
 Grading and Feedback Feedback to students is mostly evaluative without descriptions of next steps or how to improve.
+Grading practices are determined by teachers or departments.
+Academic grades include non-academic factors (ie: participation, punctuality) and individual teachers determine re-assessment opportunities for students.
 Teachers utilize descriptive feedback to promote student growth and learning.
-School-wide Teachers and students utilize descriptive feedback practices to focus on learning and growth.
+School-wide grading practices support student learning by allowing students to revise and reassess as they learn without averaging early attempts with later ones.
+Academic grades are calculated and reported separately from behavior / habits of work grades.
+Teachers and students utilize descriptive feedback practices to focus on learning and growth.
+Students are experienced in self-and peer-assessment and can describe expected learning goals, their current achievement, and steps they can take to move closer to expectations.
+School-wide grading practices are embraced by educators, students, and community members.